 Here’s how:

 The essential first step in building business credit is, as I have indicated, to separate yourself from your business, and you do that by incorporating.
 A corporation is a separate legal entity, distinct and apart from you.
 A sole proprietorship is not a corporation, nor is a partnership.
-If either of those is your form of business, you would need to change to an S corp, a C corp, or a limited liability company (LLC.)
+If either of those is your form of business, you would need to change to a corporation or a limited liability company (LLC).

-Because a corporation or LLC is a separate legal entity, it is the easiest way to begin to create business credit apart from you.
+Because a corporation or LLC is a separate legal entity, it’s the easiest way to begin to create business credit apart from yourself.

-Think of an EIN as the social security number for your business.
+Think of an EIN as the Social Security number for your business.
 Issued by the IRS, an EIN identifies your business for tax and credit purposes.
 If you don’t have an EIN, get one from the IRS.
-Again, having one allows you to detach your social security number from your business’s credit profile.
+Again, having one allows you to detach your Social Security number from your business’s credit profile.
+This has the added benefit of decreasing your odds of being the victim of identity theft.

 Dun & Bradstreet is the main purveyor of business credit information.
-Its system of following your business is the DUNS number, and thus by getting one, you allow D & B to create a credit profile of your business.
+Its system of following your business is the D-U-N-S number, which stands for Data Universal Numbering System.
+By getting one, you allow Dun & Bradstreet to create a credit profile for your business.

-I will explain why in a moment, but suffice it to say that it will help you to establish credit if you have a business savings account.
+I will explain why in a moment, but suffice it to say that having a business savings account can help you establish credit.

-6. Get commercial credit.
-Whatever business credit accounts you have – phone, Internet, bottled water, whatever – put those accounts in the name of the business, again, using your EIN and DUNS number for identification.
+Whatever business credit accounts you have — phone, Internet, bottled water, or whatever — put those accounts in the name of the business, again, using your EIN and DUNS number for identification.
 See if any of your vendors will do the same.

 Getting commercial credit is an easy way to begin creating business credit.